MulleFoundation/MulleObjCValueFoundation/README.md

 > -count or a -length method.
 If it counts members with -length (number of
 > bytes) it's a value.

+There is no I/O in these classes.
+That is added by MulleObjcOSFoundation and later.

 #### Classes